 5. Cook for 5 minutes, scraping the brown bits from the bottom of the pot as you stir.
 Add the tomato paste and cook for 1 minute, stirring constantly.

 6. Return the beef and any juices to the pot.
 Stir in the flour and cook for 1 minute, stirring constantly.
-Add the broth, wine, potatoes, carrots, bay leaf, and thyme to the pot and bring it to a boil.
-Cover the pot, reduce heat to medium-low, and simmer until beef is tender.
+Add the broth, wine, potatoes, carrots, bay leaf, and thyme.
+Bring to a boil.
+Cover the pot and reduce the heat to medium-low.
+Simmer until the beef is tender, about 1 hour.
 Serve sprinkled with parsley, if desired.

 Pro Tips for Making This Recipe